 - demonstrate evidence of background reading and research of the academic and practitioner literature relevant to Machine Learning.

-Thus, the summative assessment for this module consists of an exam and a coursework.
+The summative assessment for this module is a piece of investigative coursework.

 Formative assessment will be provided throughout the course.
 Students will demonstrate the ability to analyse and visualise business.
 They will be given business problems on a weekly basis.
 Machine Learning techniques will be used for gaining business insights.
 Formative feedback on the student’s approach will be given during the computer laboratory sessions.

 - To gain business insights using Machine Learning and Visualisations